-Looking for Homes for Sale in LaSalle?
+Looking for LaSalle Real Estate?
 Look no further!

 Home to many of the baby boomer generation, LaSalle is seeing a rise in population but a decrease in overall household size.
 LaSalle is anticipated to grow from 30,000 in population to upwards of 40,000 in the next 10 years.
 In recent years the school-aged population has decreased to 24% and the town has become a destination for many retirees and empty nester’s.
 With this, LaSalle carries one of Canada’s lowest crime rates and is widely known throughout the region as a safe and quiet community.

 Jobs and Recreation in LaSalle